keboola/developers-docs/extend/component/tutorial/debugging.md

 This means an [asynchronous job](/integrate/jobs/) for preparing the archive has been created.
 If curious, view the job progress under **Jobs** in KBC.
-When the job finishes, you'll see a `data.zip` file uploaded to your project.
+When the job finishes, you'll see a `stage_0.zip` file uploaded to your project.
-The job will be usually executed very quickly, so you might as well go straight to **Storage** --- **Files** in KBC.

 {: .image-popup}
 ![Screenshot -- Job Tags](/extend/component/tutorial/debug-2.png)

-You can send the Input API call with a reference to an existing configuration id, or you can also supply the configuration directly in the API request.
+You can send the Debug API call with a reference to an existing configuration id, or you can also supply the configuration directly in the API request.
 In such case, use the `configData` attribute in the request body, e.g.:

 {% highlight json %}